richafnu/Viva/Viva/glint/setup/people-page.md

 :::image type="content" source="../../media/glint/setup/people-functionality.png" alt-text="Screenshot of the All People and User Roles column on the People feature.":::

-## Additional functionality
+## Other functionality

 :::image type="content" source="../../media/glint/setup/people-additional-functionality.png" alt-text="Screenshot of the import, export, and actions buttons on the People feature.":::

 ### Use the Import feature

-Choose the data to import into Glint.
+To import into Glint, choose the attribute dataset.
 Follow the in-platform guidance for one of these three options to complete your report:
 - Attribute update
 - Edit employee list and details
 - Employee ID updates